 Electives include: Radical Inclusion: Social Justice Ethics and the Gospel of Luke; Esse Quam Videri: To Be Rather Than to Seem to Be; The Outsider: Genesis and Beyond; Ecology and Ethics

 Faculty and students (and many parents!) read the vivid and powerful memoir The Other Wes Moore: One Name, Two Fates over the summer.
-Students explored the text in Advisory in the fall, and heard Moore speak as part of our Billingsley Lecture Series in December.
+Students explored the text in Advisory in the fall, and heard Moore speak as part of our Billingsley Lecture Series.